pokealarm/pokealarm/README.md

-##Optional additional Setup for Hardware blynk Device
+##Optional additional setup for hardware blynk device
 For images of the device and the working process look in the wiki

 ###Hardware Needed: